bernardopacini/ReadTheRecipe/source/breakfast/jennaPancakes.rst

 -----

 #.
 In a medium bowl combine dry ingredients.
 #.
-In a large bowl whisk wet ingredients..
+In a large bowl whisk wet ingredients.
 #.
 Add dry ingredients to wet and beat with whisk until flour is moistened (batter will be slightly lumpy).
 #.
-Add in desired extras (chocolate chips, blueberries, etc.)
+Add in desired extras (chocolate chips, blueberries, etc.).
 #.
 Grease heated griddle, if necessary.
 #.
 Pour batter in pools slightly apart.
 #.
 Turn pancakes as soon as they are puffed and full of bubbles, but before bubbles break.